rjfarmer/pyMesa/README.md

 Adipls, gyre and stella are not currently built as part of this.

-While we can use the inivdual MESA modules we can not currently run a full star (or binary) model, in either python or fortran.
+While we can use the individual MESA modules we can not currently run a full star (or binary) model, in either python or fortran.

 ## Supported MESA versions
 - 9793